 EBD (Electronic BrakeForce Distribution)

 Sharing underpinnings with GO+ MPV built on Nissan’s V platform, the GO Cross is expected to be lightweight akin to its sibling.
 With a bold silhouette and a raised ground clearance, the crossover resembles a compact SUV.
 In fact, it overpowers most of the compact SUVs from the current lot in visual terms.

-The aggressively crafted front profile with key elements like chrome laden hexagonal grille, LED headlamps, silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line altogether bestow a bold look.
-On sides, it sports silver lower body cladding, 5-spoke alloys and roof rails.
+The aggressively looking front fascia of the SUV is equipped with chrome laden hexagonal grille, flanked by LED headlamps with daytime running lamps.
+Other design highlights include silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line.
+The side profile gives MPV-like impression, but features like silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
+The flared wheel arches are likely to be fitted to 15-inch multi-spoke alloy wheels.
 The rear end is a far cry from its hatchback sibling, featuring bumper with pseudo air-intakes, LED taillights enclosures and silver diffuser.